iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 }
 ```

 Defined a counter to count the number of times in a row that the reduced absolute sum of the incremental changes to filter coefficients are less than a threshold value (``\Delta W_n < 2.5``).
 After 5 consecutive changes below the threshold, the policy is updated with the given filter coefficeints.
 Note that this way of determining the econvergence of the RLS allows us to increase the threshold value, otherwise a smaller threshold is needed if the convergence is determined by the changes at just one contol cycle.
-By relaxing the threshold value and observing the changes over five control cycles, first good policies are kept longer and second the controller has selects more reliable policies.
+By relaxing the threshold value and observing the changes over five control cycles, first good policies are kept longer and second the controller selects more reliable policies.

 ![times j and k and filter changes, data sample 1](./assets/reactionwheelunicycle/jkchanges_sample1.png)

-Time *k* seems to be going up regularly furing the two-minute test run intervals.
+Time *k* seems to be going up regularly during the two-minute test run intervals.
 But the RLS is converged at less than about 100 cycles given that the values of *k* hardly exceed 100 while the controller is active.

 ![times j and k and filter changes, data sample 2](./assets/reactionwheelunicycle/jkchanges_sample2.png)